15 Different Types of Australian Parrots

 Australia’s diverse bird life has made it one of the most popular destinations in the world for birdwatchers and ornithologists.

-This has to do with more than 600 species recorded as having been sighted within its borders.
-There are many common birds that everyone knows about.
+This concerns more than 600 species recorded as sighted within its borders.

 But there are several Australian parrots you might not have heard of before, and they’re equally fascinating to learn about!

-Meanwhile, in this article on Australian parrots, we’ll introduce you to 15 different types of Australian parrots you didn’t know existed.
+Meanwhile, in this article on Australian parrots, we’ll introduce you to 15 types of Australian parrots you didn’t know existed.

 Furthermore, information on each species, habitat, appearance, and diet will be given.

-This would be done along with some fun facts you may not have known about these unique creatures!
+This would be done with some fun facts you may not have known about these unique creatures!

 1. Western Rosella